showyourwork/showyourwork/docs/local.rst

     make clean

-Other commands include generating a directed acyclic graph (DAG) of the build process:
+Other commands include generating a directed acyclic graph (DAG) of the build process (you'll need to have `graphviz <https://graphviz.org/download/>`_ installed):

 .. code-block:: bash